ats1995/qmk_firmware/BYLAWS.md

 * Publishing others’ private information without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

-If someone is violating this Code of Conduct you may email hello@qmk.fm to bring your concern to the Members.
+If someone is violating this Code of Conduct you may email hello@qmk.fm to bring your concern to the Directors.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.